-Likely another band of Albertan Ojibway's who participated in 1885s Northwest Rebellion, Foothills Ojibway Society of Alberta are currently non status, which means they are landless to whites but not to FOS.
+Likely another band of Albertan Ojibway's who participated in 1885's Northwest Rebellion, Foothills Ojibway Society of Alberta are currently non status, which means they are landless to whites but not to FOS.
 Below is a google earth map of their territory.
 Their population is around 250 near Hinton, Alberta yet there are others who live further way.
 They are related to O'Chiese Ojibway's yet quite unlike them, Foothills Ojibway Society leaders have not gained recognition nor a Reserve in Alberta.
-Some speculate Foothills Ojibway Society (FOS) are related to Ta-twa-sin Ojibway's who lived at Buffalo Lake in south central Alberta, which is 100 miles east of O'Chiese-Sunchild Reserve and 16 miles southeast of Montana Reserve which includes Ermineskin, Louis Bull, and Samson Reserves.
+Some speculate Foothills Ojibway Society (FOS) are related to Ta-twa-sin or Tat-wa-sin Ojibway's who lived at Buffalo Lake in south central Alberta, which is 100 miles east of O'Chiese-Sunchild Reserve and 16 miles southeast of Montana Reserve which includes Ermineskin, Louis Bull, and Samson Reserves.
 All four Reserves are really one Reserve.
 They supposedly left Buffalo Lake in 1887, for land near Rocky Mountain House.
+However, Ojibway People have always lived in the region of Rocky Mountain House and west and north.
+They are actually signatories to Treaty 8.
+They were allowed to keep Treaty 8 land in Alberta's northwest, southwest and west of Rocky Mountain House.

 Chief Rocky Boy

-He is important to Ojibway's of Alberta and this is why: Chief Rocky Boy often ventured up to Alberta to summer there.
+He is important to Ojibway's of Alberta and this is why: He fled to Alberta's and Saskatchewan's Cypress Hills in 1876.
+His father may have been chief Alexis Piche Bobtail.
+If he was, it means Bobtail (now known as Louis Bull), Ermineskin, Montana (it was originally known as Sharphead) and Samson Reserves have strong ties to chief Rocky Boy, as does Paul First Nation and Alexis First Nation.
 In Montana, chief Rocky Boy is very well known.
-He had several brothers including On-e-na-co (newspaper reports wrote his name as Winnie Naco), Bag-in-a-gi-sik, O-kin-i-geh and Wa-ka-ki-sik.
+He had several brothers including Winne Naco (newspaper reports wrote his name as Winne Naco - his name was Crazy Boy - Winne Naco means Dirty Promise or Dirty Agreement in Ojibway), Ba-gi-na Gi-sik, O-kin-i-geh and Wa-ka-ki-sik.
 There is another who was named Pen-ne-to.
 Chief Rocky Boy supposedly had four brothers.
 However, Penneto proves something's out of place.
-Onenaco was probably chief Rocky Boy.
-Chief Rocky Boy probably rose to power during 1895 and 1896s Ojibway Deportations out of Montana.
-Around 1899, he was contacted by chief Day Child from Crow Reservation.
+Winne Naco was possibly chief Rocky Boy.
+He did have a borther or son named Crazy Boy.
+As mentioned, Winne Naco means Dirty Promise or Dirty Agreement.
+He was contacted by chief Day Child from Crow Reservation.
 They forced Ojibway leaders of Crow Reservation to cede their Reservations northern portion in 1899.
 It became official in 1904.
-Chief Rocky Boy led 100s of Ojibway's from Crow Reservations ceded portion (American leaders would not let them move south to what remained of Crow Reservation because they continued to cling to their Ojibway Nationality), to near Anaconda and Butte, sometime between 1899 and 1901.
+Chief Rocky Boy led 100's of Ojibway's from Crow Reservations ceded portion (American leaders would not let them move south to what remained of Crow Reservation because they continued to cling to their Ojibway Nationality), to near Anaconda and Butte, sometime around 1901.
 Below is a news aticle from a Monday June 17, 1901 Butte Inter Mountain Newspaper edition.
 Read it carefully.
 First mention in newspapers of chief Rocky Boy that i know of, is from a Monday July 8, 1901 Butte Inter Mountain newspaper edition.
-However, chief Winnie Naco was probably chief Rocky Boy.
+However, chief Winne Naco was possibly chief Rocky Boy.
 At that time (June and July of 1901) chief Rocky Boy was living near Anaconda.
-His real name was probably Crazy Man or Naco Winni.
-FOS leaders know about Nak-co-wi-ne-wak Nation of Alberta.
-They included a plural or "wak."
-Translated it means Crazy Men.
-FOS know right from wrong.
+FOS leaders know about Nak-co-wi-ne-wak (Promise Dirty or Agreement Dirty) Nation of Alberta.
+They include a plural or "wak."
+They shouldn't.
+It was their way of telling Ojibway People of this era, what happened well over 100 years ago.
+They dealt with a Dirty Promise or Dirty Agreement they rejected.
 Both Foothills Ojibway Society and Nakcowinewak, are related to O'Chiese Ojibway's.
 Only difference is they refused to sign Treaty 6, while O'Chiese leaders did on May 25, 1944 and May 13, 1950.

 MEMBER OF WINNE NACO’S